Ratfink/RealTimeScheduling.jl/docs/src/tasksystems.md

 constrained_deadline(::AbstractRealTimeTaskSystem)
 ```

-It's just as easy to compute the utilization or density of a task system.
+It's just as easy to compute the utilization or density of a task system, as
+well as its hyperperiod.

 ```@docs
 utilization(::AbstractRealTimeTaskSystem)
 density(::AbstractRealTimeTaskSystem)
 min_utilization(::AbstractRealTimeTaskSystem)
 min_density(::AbstractRealTimeTaskSystem)
+hyperperiod(::AbstractRealTimeTaskSystem)
 ```

 Additionally, it's often a sensible check to verify that a task system is